JoshSoko/repostBot/README.md

 - Pull up a list of these commands.
   - Ex: $repost use

-## Known Bugs
+## Notes
-- Gifs trigger the bot
+- This bot exclusively checks text posts.
+It ignores any embeds altogether.